satyndragautam/my-portfolio-makeover-adventure/README.md

 <br><br>

 ## 🎯 Next Plans :
-My next plan is to add blogging page in my portfolio.
+My next plan is to keep adding contents into my blog pages, so we all can learn from each other.
 <br><br>

 ## 🧰 Tools Used :